afrimapr/afrimapr-book/CONTRIBUTION_GUIDE.md

 `bookdown::serve_book()`
 This updates local copy of the book every time you make a change (turn off by restarting R).

+## temporary comments

+To make temporary comments for yourself and others enclose them in square brackets [].
+You can include your name or a collaborators immediately after the bracket so that you or others can search for things you still need to look at.
+So Andy might include :
+[andy: I haven't finished this] or [martyna: can you have a look at this?].
+If it is a bigger thing we recommend submitting a Github issue.

 ## markdown tips